Content Search in Office 365

 Preview results manually - This setting displays placeholders in the search results pane, and displays the Preview results button that you have to click to display the search results.
 This is the default setting; it helps enhance search performance by not automatically displaying the search results when you open an existing search.

 There are limits related to how many items are available to be previewed.
-For more information, see Limits for Search in the Office 365 Security & Compliance Center.
+For more information, see Limits for Content Search.

 For a list of supported file types that can be previewed, see Previewing search results in the "More information about content search" section.
 If a file type isn't supported for preview or to download a copy of a document, you can click Download original file to download it to your local computer.
 For .aspx Web pages, the URL for the page is included though you might not have permissions to access the page.